Are You Prepared for Windows 7 EOL?

 Windows 10 adoption is one of Microsoft's top priorities, and there is no space as critical to the company as the enterprise desktop.
 Enterprise systems have a number of requirements that go far beyond those of the home PC user.
 Security is critical, as is management and compatibility.

-With Windows 7 EOL coming up, we've previously created a report which provides an overview of all workstations and if they are closing on EOL.
+It's important to do a Windows 7 EOL check, that's why we've previously created a report which provides an overview of all workstations and if they are closing on EOL.
 Our latest custom report shows whether a workstation meets the Windows 10 minimum system requirements.
 Are the computers in your network equipped with the right hardware?

 Windows 10 Minimum Hardware Requirements